luismr/pudim-dev-calculator/README.md

 - 🖼️ **Your GitHub avatar** - Personal branding
 - 👤 **Username and member since date** - Show how long you've been coding
 - 🏆 **Rank and title** - Your prestigious dessert designation (e.g., "Master Pudim")
-- 📊 **Key Stats** - Total stars, followers, and public repos at a glance
+- 📊 **Key Stats** - Total stars, followers, public repos, and calculated score at a glance
 - 🎨 **Top 5 Programming Languages** - Your "Pudim Flavors" with color-coded bars
 - 🔄 **Real-time Updates** - Badge refreshes automatically when your stats change
 - 📱 **Responsive Design** - Looks great on any device or platform
+- 🎯 **Score Display** - Your calculated Pudim Score prominently displayed

 **Pro Tips:**
 - Add the clickable version to your GitHub profile README for maximum engagement